Helping Our Kids Handle Anger

 - If your anger has been hurtful, use it as a teaching moment.
 Kids love to see us learn and admit that we are not perfect!

 You might not be proud of how you've handled anger in the past.
 Don't beat yourself up.
-Admitting that you need help will model accountability for your kids.
+Admitting that you need help models healthy behavior for your kids.
 Talking openly about this encourages them to be honest about their strengths and weaknesses.

 Read my blog on Managing Anger with Time Out.